cr7manju/Covid-19-Multi-Label-Face-Mask-Detection/README.md

 - [Acknowledgements](#Acknowledgements)

 ### About The Project
-Coronavirus disease 2019 has severely affected the world.
-Wearing masks in public places is one significant form of safety for individuals.
-In addition, many public service providers encourage people to only use the service if they wear masks properly.
-Correct facemask-wearing is valuable in infectious disease control, but the effectiveness of facemasks has been diminished mostly due to improper wearing.
+The spread of the COVID-19 pandemic has produced the world's most critical global health epidemic that has had a profound effect on society and the way we view our world and our daily lives.
+At the moment, WHO recommends that people should wear face masks if they have respiratory symptoms, or they are taking care of the people with symptoms.
+Furthermore, many public service providers require customers to use the service only if they wear masks.
+Therefore, face mask detection has become a crucial computer vision task to help the global society, but research related to face mask detection is limited.
 This repository is used to predict whether the person is wearing a face mask appropriately to prevent COVID 19 virus.
 Data is being classified into No_Mask, Wrong_Mask and Mask.

 ### Built With
 Below are the list of key scientific libraries / tools used to accomplish this project.